 Can you talk pool design features like a pro?
 Residential in-ground swimming pools come in a wide range of sizes, shapes and configurations.
 When it comes to choosing the right style for your home, many homeowners first consult a swimming pool contractor to discuss how the pool will relate to the home and the property.
 There can be many considerations that affect the pool design.
 Trees, boulders or other property elements may need to worked around, so will the slope and size of the property.
 A good pool contractor will explain why certain features or designs will or won’t work for your yard and it’s important to have a thorough conversation about what your expectations are.
 In addition to understanding your property, you’ll want to have a good idea of what features you’d like to have in your pool.
 Do you like to swim laps?
 Do you need a deep area for diving or jumping?
-Do you want a Jacuzzi, swim-up bar, slide or other features?
+Do you want a Jacuzzi, swim-up bar, slide, cold plunge tub, or other freatures?
 If you have children it will be especially important to consider their ages and ability.
 For example, some families with young children may desire a beach entrance (a gently sloping entrance) instead of stairs.
 Because there is such a wide range of designs and styles, you’ll want to be familiar with the terminology or glossary of pool design.
 Be sure to bookmark your favorite pools so you can “talk pool” with your professional.

 A baja shelf is simply a flat, shallow area in the pool.
 It’s often where a lounge chair is placed so that a person can be both in and out of the water at the same time.
 Because of its extremely shallow depth, it can be a good place for children to splash around.
 Just make sure that the baja shelf doesn’t immediately drop off into a deep area as this can be very dangerous for children.
 Some baja shelves are designed with fountains or have a unique tile pattern or design to make it stand out from the rest of the pool.